sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

 The constructor :code:`__init__(self,params)` attaches relevant parameters to the object.
 We need a function `possible(self,system, site, other_site)` that returns True if the event is possible on the current site-pair.
 Here we assume that the species A is assigned to the coverage number:2.
-A diffusion event can take place if the site is covered with A and the neighbor site empty or wise versa.
+A diffusion event can take place if the site is covered with A and the neighbor site empty or vice versa.

 .. code-block:: python